ariary/AravisFS/README.md

 <div align="center">
 	🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟
-	Any idea, criticism, contribution is welcome.</i>/th>
+	Any idea, criticism, contribution is welcome.
-	No pretension just to learn and keep my mind busy</th>
+	No pretension just to learn and keep my mind busy 🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟
-	🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟
 </div>